 1.41 – Any violation of the subsections listed in the Code of Student Conduct may result in a student being required to appear before the Disciplinary Hearing Committee..

 Academic misconduct represents a most serious type of student misconduct; therefore, the College must make a determined effort to prevent its occurrence.
 The College must also develop policies and procedures that assure students of due process protection when academic misconduct is alleged and that provide meaningful and consistent sanctions for students found guilty of academic misconduct.

-Equal treatment guaranteed to students by the 14th Amendment to United States Constitution requires that the same College policies, procedures, and practices be used to consider all allegations of academic misconduct and also requires the imposing of "like sanctions for like violations" on all students found guilty of academic misconduct.
+Equal treatment guaranteed to students by the 14th Amendment to the United States Constitution requires that the same College policies, procedures, and practices be used to consider all allegations of academic misconduct and also requires the imposing of “like sanctions for like violations” on all students found guilty of academic misconduct.
 This obligation of the College can be fulfilled only if each instructor reports all suspected academic misconduct to the Office of the Vice Chancellor for Student Services in accordance with the provisions of this Code.

 Students may be asked to sign a Student Honor Code in each class at the beginning of each semester.
 The Student Honor Code is as follows:

 I, (student name), agree to abide by the BPCC policies and procedures as stated in the Student Handbook regarding types of academic misconduct, the disciplinary sanctions for academic misconduct, and the due process procedures.
 I agree that all assignments that I do for this course, including tests, will be my own and that I will neither give nor receive any unauthorized assistance.

 Types of Academic Misconduct